 I applied to NC State while I was deployed to the Middle East.
 Needless to say, it was difficult not only to find time to complete the application but also to call or email, based on the time difference.
 The NC State English department staff were extremely responsive.
 They never took more than 24 hours to respond and were even able to help me register for class, when I was having connectivity issues.

 Transitioning from my last duty station was very difficult, but starting school was a welcomed change of pace.
-Having been out of the academic setting since I received my bachelor’s degree in 2011, I was nervous to start class in the fall.
+Having been out of the academic setting since I received my bachelor’s degree in 2011, I was nervous to start class that fall.
 When classes started, I immediately felt at home in all three of my courses.
 The professors were eager to answer questions, and they provided clear guidance for what they expect.

 What advice would you share with active military students considering this program?